 If you’ve read this far and also gone through the UTM best practices discussed here, you know the resulting UTM codes will give you clear and distinct data tables.
 They’ll be easy on the eyes, too.

 With the UTM tags in our examples, you’ll be able to report on the following dimensions of where the link click happened:

 - Medium type such as social network vs. another social network, or paid vs. organic

 - Email platforms, assuming different ones are used through your channel mix

 - Campaign name that spans a variety of marketing efforts

 - Affiliate partner name

 The more active and complex your marketing, and the more consistent you and your team are about UTM tagging, the more nuance you’ll be able to report on.
 Acting on the reporting will enable you to A/B test, optimize, and grow revenue.

-With UTM tagging best practices, you’ll be able to track and organize your campaigns effectively.
+With UTM tagging and building best practices, you’ll be able to track and organize your campaigns effectively.
 Mastering the techniques can take time, but pays off.